 "Risk management plan" means a document that outlines the process for identifying and analyzing loss exposures, examining alternative risk control methods, and making and carrying out decisions that will minimize the adverse effects of accidental losses.

-"School-age" means a child up to 18 years of age who is enrolled in first grade or higher.
+"School-age" means a child up to 18 years of age who is enrolled in 1st grade or higher.
 Children attending kindergarten may be considered either preschool or school-age.